 Turn Off USB Notification Sounds

 Most of the time these annoying USB jingles aren’t a sign of anything severe and may just be momentary driver clashes or lapses in the device’s power that won’t have any effect on your actual usage of them.
-If the device responsible for the sounds seems to be working fine but continues to make noises after you reinstalled it, then short of replacing it you can just turn off the notification sounds for USB devices.
+If the device responsible for the sounds seems to be working fine but continues to make noises after you reinstalled it, then instead of replacing it, you can just turn off the notification sounds for USB devices.

 To do this, right-click the speaker icon in the notifications menu at the far right of the taskbar, click Sounds, then scroll down in the “Program Events” list to “Device Connect.”
 Click it, then in the Sounds drop-down menu where it says “Windows Hardware Insert,” scroll all the way to the top and select “(None).”

 Do the same thing for “Device Disconnect” and enjoy the sound of silence!

 Sometimes random USB noises could be a sign of a failing USB port or a failing device.
 For instance, a damaged USB drive may connect and reconnect randomly.
 Also know whether disconnecting a USB drive while it’s in use can damage it.
 If a port is failing, the issue will happen no matter what device you plug in.

 Rule out the port by plugging in other devices to see if the problem continues.
 If not, the port is likely fine.

 Test individual devices by plugging them into other USB ports.
 If the random USB noises continue, it’s either the device or the driver.
 If possible, try your device on another PC to further test if it’s the device failing.

 One of the things I learned from this is that not every unexplained sound in Windows is a sign that something terrible is happening.
 Sure, it’s worth looking into, but in this scenario nothing is usually at stake apart from your comfort.